HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/01-access-machines.md

 - From the ssh connection, navigate to your "course" folder and to the name you created earlier.
 - This is out working directory.
 We do everything here.

 ---

+Now we can edit some code and submit it to the queue....
+---

+But we need to learn about the queue! 🤯
+---

 ## SLURM